oktadev/okta-blog/_source/_posts/2022-08-31-state-of-java-project-loom.md

 }
 ```

-A fun fact is that before JDK 1.1, Java had support for green threads (a.k.a virtual threads), but the feature was removed in JDK 1.1 as that implementation was not any better than platform threads.
+Fun fact:  before JDK 1.1, Java had support for green threads (aka virtual threads), but the feature was removed in JDK 1.1 as that implementation was not any better than platform threads.
 The new implementation of virtual threads is done in the JVM, where it maps multiple virtual threads to one or more OS threads, and the developer can use virtual threads or platform threads as per their needs.
-A few other important aspects of virtual threads are:
+A few other important aspects of this implementation of virtual threads:

-- They are a `Thread` in code, runtime, debugger, and profiler
+- It is a `Thread` in code, runtime, debugger, and profiler
 - It's a Java entity and not a wrapper around a native thread
 - Creating and blocking them are cheap operations
 - They should not be pooled
-- It uses a work-stealing `ForkJoinPool` scheduler
+- Virtual threads use a work-stealing `ForkJoinPool` scheduler
 - Pluggable schedulers can be used for asynchronous programming
-- Virtual thread will have its own stack memory
+- A virtual thread will have its own stack memory
-- API is very similar to OS threads and hence easier to adopt/migrate
+- The virtual threads API is very similar to OS threads and hence easier to adopt/migrate

-Let's look at some examples to show how powerful virtual threads are.
+Let's look at some examples that show the power of virtual threads.

 #### Total number of threads

-First, let's see how many platform threads vs. virtual threads we can create on a machine (My machine is Intel Core i9-11900H with 8 cores, 16 threads, and 64GB RAM running Fedora 36).
+First, let's see how many platform threads vs. virtual threads we can create on a machine.
+(My machine is Intel Core i9-11900H with 8 cores, 16 threads, and 64GB RAM running Fedora 36.)

 **Platform threads**